Shopping in Paris

 A plethora of boutiques and souvenir shops, entire shopping districts and streets — all this is certainly an attraction in the fashion capital of the world.

-17000 boutiques, shopping streets and neighborhoods, malls and outlet malls, markets and flea markets and, most importantly, the title of the fashion capital - all this makes shopping tours to Paris the most desirable for fashionistas all over the world.
-Where to go for shopaholics arriving in Paris?
+17,000 boutiques, shopping streets and districts, malls and outlets, markets and flea markets — and, most importantly, the title of the world’s fashion capital — all this makes shopping tours in Paris the dream of fashion lovers from all over the world.
+So, where should shopaholics head when they arrive in Paris?

-Abercrombie and Fitch is also a popular store with democratic prices (for example, excellent jeans can be bought here for 20-50 EUR).
-Just beneath the Louvre is the underground shopping complex Le Carrousel du Louvre with 50 stores, including Swarovski, Lalique and L'Occitane, as well as France's first Apple Store.
+Also popular is the affordable Abercrombie & Fitch store (great jeans here cost between 20–50 EUR).
+Directly beneath the Louvre is the underground shopping mall Le Carrousel du Louvre, with 50 shops including Swarovski, Lalique, L'Occitane, and France’s first Apple Store.

-Of Paris's major shopping centers, the Forum des Halles is in the center.
-It's a huge 5-story complex (4 floors underground) with 250 mid-range boutiques (Mango, Zara, Kookaï, H&M, Bershka, Sephora, Yves Rocher, etc.).
+Among the city’s major shopping centers, Forum des Halles stands out.
+This enormous five-story complex (four levels underground) houses 250 mid-range boutiques, including Mango, Zara, Kookaï, H&M, Bershka, Sephora, Yves Rocher, and more.

 Forum des Halles

-District 2 (Bourse) is famous for the Sentier quarter (wholesale of fabrics, leather goods and furs).
-It is also home to the Palais Royal galleries and one of the oldest shopping streets in Paris, Rue Saint-Denis.
-Districts 3 (Temple) and 4 (Hôtel de Ville) are famous for Rue de Rivoli (many boutiques of local and international brands, souvenir stores), Rue St-Antoine (fast fashion stores like Gap or Marks & Spencer), the Marais (with Sandro, Les Petites, Ba&Sh, L'Eclaireur, Marc Jacobs, Odetta, Vanessa Bruno).
+The 2nd arrondissement (Bourse) is known for the Sentier district, where wholesalers of fabrics, leather, and fur are concentrated.
+It also features the Palais Royal galleries and one of Paris’s oldest shopping streets, Rue Saint-Denis.
+The 3rd (Temple) and 4th (Hôtel de Ville) arrondissements are famous for Rue de Rivoli (with numerous local and international boutiques and souvenir shops), Rue St-Antoine (home to “fast fashion” stores like Gap and Marks & Spencer), and the Marais district (with boutiques like Sandro, Les Petites, Ba&Sh, L’Eclaireur, Marc Jacobs, Odetta, and Vanessa Bruno).

-District 7 has not only the Eiffel Tower, but also world-famous shopping centers in Paris.
-For example, Bon Marche -a five-story department store that opened back in 1852 and became the "ancestor" of modern malls.
-Or one of Europe's largest Les Quatre Temps centers, with more than 200 boutiques, mass-market Auchan and entertainment venues.
+In the 7th arrondissement, you’ll find not only the Eiffel Tower but also some of Paris’s most iconic department stores.
+For example, Bon Marché — a five-story department store opened in 1852, considered the forerunner of modern malls.
+Or Les Quatre Temps, one of Europe’s largest shopping centers, featuring over 200 boutiques, a large Auchan hypermarket, and entertainment venues.

 Perfume and cosmetics boutique at Printemps

-Second, it's in this arrondissement that one of the oldest department stores in Paris, the multi-story Printemps, is located.
-Cosmetics occupies 2 floors, clothes and shoes - 2-3 floors each, seven floors are given to designer boutiques.
-There is literally everything here: Alexander McQueen, Miu Miu, Chanel, Gucci, DSquared, Balenciaga, Dolce & Gabbana, Isabel Marant, Marni, Stella McCartney, Saint Laurent, Vanessa Bruno, Marc Jacobs and many other brands.
+Also located in this district is one of Paris’s oldest department stores, the multi-story Printemps.
+Two floors are dedicated to cosmetics, several more to clothing and footwear, and seven entire floors to designer boutiques.
+You’ll find everything here: Alexander McQueen, Miu Miu, Chanel, Gucci, DSquared, Balenciaga, Dolce & Gabbana, Isabel Marant, Marni, Stella McCartney, Saint Laurent, Vanessa Bruno, Marc Jacobs, and many others.

-Discounts on the most fashionable brands (Burberry, Christian Lacroix, Cacharel, Celine, Giorgio Armani, Cerrutii, Givenchy, etc.) are usually 35-50% here, and up to 75-90% during sale periods.
-The only downside is that the outlet is located near Paris, 45-50 minutes away by car.
+Discounts on top fashion brands (Burberry, Christian Lacroix, Cacharel, Celine, Giorgio Armani, Cerruti, Givenchy, and others) usually range from 35–50%, and during sales periods — up to 75–90%.
+The only downside is that the outlet is located outside Paris, about 45–50 minutes away by car.